FEASTorg/BREADS/docs/dev_docs/future_slice_ideas.md

 **Description:**

-A slice that can read I2C data from multiple generic sensors at once and parse through it to enhance the data acquisition capabilities of the BREAD framework.
+A slice that can read I2C data from multiple generic sensors at once and parse through it to enhance the data acquisition capabilities of the BREADS framework.

 **Components:**